foundry-rs/book/src/tutorials/solidity-scripting.md

 forge script script/NFT.s.sol:MyScript --rpc-url $RINKEBY_RPC_URL  --private-key $PRIVATE_KEY --broadcast --verify --etherscan-api-key $ETHERSCAN_KEY -vvvv
 ```

-It’s going to take some time not up to a minute, at the bottom of your terminal you should see something like this:
+Forge is going to run our script and broadcast the transactions for us - this can take a little while, since Forge will also wait for the transaction receipts.
+You should see something like this after a minute or so:

 ![Untitled](../images/solidity-scripting%20/contract-verified.png)